jetannenbaum/esperanzaSTEM/docs/robotics/variables.md

-# Using Variables for More Control
+# Using Variables

 ## Variable Naming Rules
 - Must start with a letter or an underscore
 - Can only contain alpha-numeric characters and underscores (A-z, 0-9, and _)
 - Case sensitive (Delay is _not_ the same as delay)

+    !!!
+Challenge
+        Which Variable Names Are Legal?

+        1. MrRoberts
+        2. _goodbye!
+        3. 2For1
+        4. Mr.Tannenbaum
+        5. X
+        6. _wait
+        7. _2

 ## Python is both a Strongly Type and Dynamically Type Language
 - **Strong** typing means that the type of a value doesn't change in unexpected ways.
 A string containing only digits doesn't magically become a number.
 Every change of type requires an explicit conversion.